 Learn more about the League of American Bicyclists…

 In this time, where social distancing is recommended and group gatherings are being discouraged, we want to encourage everyone to continue riding.
 However, we are recommending that you avoid group rides and ride solo until public health agencies determine that the COVID-19 virus is no longer a threat to your health.Schools, restaurants and even our state parks are closing their doors in an effort to try to keep the coronavirus pandemic from spreading.
 In this unprecedented time, we believe it is safest to abstain from group rides.Keep riding (solo) and keep washing your hands.
 Contact us at firstname.lastname@example.org with any questions.

 Keep up to date with Ride Illinois events and advocacy activities.
 The Wheelers are an affiliated club, meaning that we support the efforts of Ride Illinois through annual contributions.
 You can also become an individual member and get Illinois cycling info delivered directly to your inbox.
-Each year Ride Illinois hosts the Grand Illinois Bike Tour!
-The ride moves around the state.
-The 2020 loop will tour the Trails of Madison County and start and end in Litchfield.
-For all this and more, see Ride Illinois’s latest e-newsletter…
+Each year Ride Illinois hosts a Grand Illinois Bike Tour.
+Learn more at Ride Illinois.

 (CANCELLED) Brian Schuneman, and possibly other family members, will lead the final Beyond Normal ride of the season to the I & M Canal on Saturday, Oct.
 5, 2019.
 Hope you can join us!